Forclasses/CS235-Assignment1/README.md

 # go to the branch master and start from there.
-First assiment is done there.
+First assignment is done there.